splewis/csgo-multi-1v1/README.md

 ### Building
-The build process is managed by the Makefile.
+The build process is managed by my [smbuilder](https://github.com/splewis/sm-builder) project.
+You can still compile multi1v1.sp without it, however.

-		make          # builds the .smx file
-		make clean    # clears .smx files, .zip files make package  # packages the files to multi1v1.zip

 To compile, you will need:
 - [SMLib](http://www.sourcemodplugins.org/smlib/)